 Differential Diagnosis and Repair

-Some of the more all-wheel drive (AWD) vehicles on the road today use a viscous coupled limited-slip differential.
-The design uses a series of closely positioned plates, which do not physically touch each other. half of the plates are splined to the case, and the other half are are alternately splined to each side gear.
+Many models of all-wheel drive (AWD) vehicles on the road today use a viscous coupled limited-slip differential.
+The design uses a series of closely positioned plates, which do not physically touch each other.
 The plates are housed in a sealed chamber, which is filled with a thick and viscous silicone-based fluid.
-The silicone allows normal speed differences between two shafts, resisting high-speed differences associated with wheel sin on one shaft.
+The silicone allows normal speed differences between two shafts, resisting high-speed differences associated with wheel slip/spin.